HiveDesk

 Employers who employ young workers need to follow federal child labor laws which require breaks for young workers.

-• The Federal Family and Medical Leave Act (FMLA) is a federal law that allows eligible employees to take up to 12 weeks of unpaid leave per year for some family or medical reasons, such as the birth or adoption of a child, a serious health condition, or caring for a covered service member.
+• The Federal Family and Medical Leave Act (FMLA) is a federal law that allows eligible employees to take up to 12 weeks of unpaid, job-protected leave per year for qualifying family or medical reasons, such as the birth or adoption of a child, a serious health condition, or caring for a covered service member.

 • Paid Sick Leave (Local Ordinances): Some local jurisdictions in Delaware, such as New Castle County and the City of Wilmington, have enacted local ordinances requiring employers to provide paid sick leave to employees.
-These ordinances may have specific requirements, and employers should be aware of any applicable local regulations.
+Employers should be aware of any applicable local regulations.

 • Employer Policies: Many employers in Delaware provide paid time off (PTO) or vacation days as part of their employment policies.
 The availability and accrual of paid leave often depend on the employer’s policies, employment contracts, or collective bargaining agreements.